 Different steps are required for a complete Clean Screen Exit Strategy.1.
 Define Exit Strategies for ALL VIEWS inside your workflow

-Inside the Developer View of the Composer, all Attach Windows have a Clean Screen Exit section towards the bottom.
+Inside the Designer (former Composer), all Attach Windows have a Clean Screen Exit section towards the bottom.
 Inside this section of each window, users must define the strategy on how to leave this view.
 These strategies can be different.

 - For many views, a simple Close Window might be sufficient.